-In the event that a resident is suspected of violating one or more of the UHS Policies and Regulations, an Incident Report will be filed with the Residence Life Coordinator.
-The Residence Life Coordinator will send a Notice of Incident Review Meeting to the resident’s Cal Poly e-mail address within three business days from the date of the incident and schedule an Incident Review Meeting.
+In the event that a resident is suspected of violating one or more of the UHS Policies and Regulations, an Incident Report will be filed with the Residence Life Coordinator of the building in which the alleged violation(s) took place.
+The Residence Life Coordinator will send a Notice of Incident Review Meeting to the resident’s Cal Poly Pomona email address within three business days from the date of the incident and schedule an Incident Review Meeting.
 This meeting is scheduled based on a resident’s academic schedule.
+Please note that Cal Poly Pomona has established email as an official method of communication to students.
+Students are responsible for all communications sent to their email account and errors in forwarding email or communications returned due to relocation or undeliverable address will not excuse the student from missing any university communication.

 Incident Review Meetings have a standard of proof that is applied which is based on “preponderance of the evidence.”
 Evidence is not restricted to only that which is admissible under strict rules of evidence of a court of law.
 The Residence Life Coordinator will look at all the information provided during the Incident Review Meeting and make a decision whether it is “more likely than not” that the student violated policy.

-Within five working days after the conclusion of the Incident Review Meeting, the Residence Life Coordinator will either schedule a follow-up meeting or send a copy of the Notice of Decision to the resident’s Cal Poly e-mail address advising him/her:
+Within five working days after the conclusion of all Incident Review Meetings associated with an Incident Report, the Residence Life Coordinator will either schedule a follow-up meeting or send a copy of the Notice of Decision to the resident’s Cal Poly Pomona email address advising him/her:

 - Whether the student is found responsible or not responsible for violating one or more UHS Policies and Regulations.